vishnuoum/Namaste-app/README.md

 ## Usage Guide
 * Server side
   * Make sure you use Python 3.x and you have installed NodeJS.
-  * Set the present working directory to Namaste-app(server files) folder.
+  * Set the present working directory to Namaste-app(Server files) folder.
   * Install all modules specified in the requirements.txt file using the command “pip3 install requirements.txt”.
   * Install all modules specified in the package.json file using the command “npm install package.json”.
   * Import the user.sql file into the database using PhpMyAdmin.